-California car buyers are getting a mixed bag of news this week, some of which could have profound implications for the future of the state’s effort to get 1.5 million drivers out of emission-spewing vehicles and into electric alternatives.
+California electric car buyers are getting a mixed bag of news this week, some of which could have profound implications for the future of the state’s effort to get 1.5 million drivers out of emission-spewing vehicles and into electric alternatives.

-A last-minute provision took a broadside at Tesla, and possibly other car manufacturers, by requiring that the air board and the state labor department develop a system to certify that companies included in the rebate program are “fair and responsible” in the treatment of their workers.
+But a last-minute provision took a broadside at Tesla, and possibly other car manufacturers, by requiring that the air board and the state labor department develop a system to certify that companies included in the rebate program are “fair and responsible” in the treatment of their workers.

 The requirement, which would take effect next year, appears to have been inserted at the behest of labor interests, who have been attempting to unionize Tesla’s manufacturing plant in Fremont.
-Some employees have complained of low wages and unsafe working conditions, a charge Tesla disputes.

 Should Tesla fail to qualify for the rebates, the impact could be serious, as its all-electric cars have the highest price tags on the market and consumers might balk if the cars are out of reach.
 A lessening of demand would surely reduce production of the clean cars, apparently setting back the state’s ability to reach it goals.
 “This provision creates an unpredictable standard that would be impossible to adhere to while creating uncertainty in an already challenging market. ” the Association of Global Automakers warned in a letter to the governor.

 Gov. Jerry Brown is expected to sign the bill, which matches his proposed amount to keep the rebate program going.